pulp/pulpproject.org/documentation.md

 ## Current, Stable

-The latest stable documentation is located at [docs.pulpproject.org](http://docs.pulpproject.org)
+The latest, stable documentation is located at [docs.pulpproject.org](http://docs.pulpproject.org)

 ## Release Candidate or Beta